ZoomInfo

 2. Leadfeeder (Dealfront)

-Leadfeeder identifies which companies visit your website by connecting to your Google Analytics account and using reverse IP lookup technology.
-The platform focuses on B2B lead generation by turning anonymous website traffic into qualified prospects with company names, contact information, and behavioral data.
+Leadfeeder identifies which companies visit your website by connecting to your Google Analytics account and applying reverse IP lookup technology.
+The platform focuses on B2B lead generation by converting anonymous website traffic into qualified prospects with company names, contact information, and behavioral data.

 As part of Dealfront, the platform has expanded its data coverage with particular strength in European markets.
 It provides contact information for employees at visiting companies, which can be exported directly to CRM systems or sales engagement tools for immediate follow-up.